rotundasoftware/parcelify/README.md

       template : 'bundle.tmpl'   // path of tempate bundle (not output if omitted) },

-    // passed through to browserify.bundle
-    browserifyBundleOptions : {
-      packageTransform : undefined,   // a function that transforms parsed package.json
-                                      // contents before the values are used.
-Can be used
-                                      // to transform the package.json of modules in which
-                                      // the package.json is incomplete or incorrect.
-Should
-                                      // return the transformed parsed package.json contents.

-      debug : false                   // Enable source maps that allow you to debug your js files separately.
-    },

-    browserifyInstance : undefined  // use your own instance of browserify which needs to
+    browserifyInstance : undefined  // use your own instance of browserify / watchify browserifyBundleOptions : {}    // passed through to browserify.bundle()
-                                    // have been initialized with mainPath.

     watch : false,
 }
 ```